bubbleshark/Zedboard-face-detection/README.md

 4. Click the navigation bar on the top and choose Build Project.

-5. After building finished, it will generate the SDCard_image folder under the SDDebug.Pull all of the things under SDCard_image to your SDCard.
+5. After building finished, it will generate the sd_card folder under the SDDebug.Pull all of the things under SDCard_image to your SDCard.
 And boot the Zedboard form the SDCard.

 ## Usage